Comment: Contact tracing - Fighting Covid-19 without undermining our democratic values

 The US is also going down this road.
 Senior White House adviser Jared Kushner has set up a task force.
 Details remain sketchy.
 However, apparently the goal is to create a national coronavirus surveillance system.
 How far state-sanctioned mass surveillance goes remains unclear.

 What is however clear is that overt surveillance is becoming a fact of life in many places in the US.
-For example, the town of Elizabeth, in New Jersey has launched a squadron of drones to enforce social distancing.
+For example, the town of Elizabeth, New Jersey, has launched a squadron of drones to enforce social distancing.
 The drones patrol public areas and prevent people gathering.
-The Police Department has defended its decision to deploy these drones, saying that this is not Big Brother - no recordings are made, and no pictures are taken.
+The Police Department has defended its use of these drones, saying that this is not Big Brother - no recordings are made, and no pictures are taken.

 Privacy advocates acknowledge that with Covid-19 the US is experiencing a genuine crisis and that people's health is paramount.
 But Jessica Rich, a former director of the Federal Trade Commission Consumer Protection Bureau, questions what is happening.
 She reminds us that surveillance "doesn't mean we have to destroy privacy".
 I agree.
 The thought of flying robots enforcing crowd control in the US should raise alarm bells.
 The fact it is happening today shows that the unimaginable has quickly become the reality.